 But that disparity won’t hold for long if the following organizations have anything to say about it.
 Below are 20 amazing organizations working with women and girls across the country to ignite their passions for STEM, raise awareness of available opportunities, and help them develop the skills they’ll need to succeed in the future.

-CoderDojo is a global movement consisting of nearly 2,000 free volunteer-led programming clubs for young people.
+CoderDojo is a global movement consisting of more than 2,000 free volunteer-led programming clubs for young people.
 Anyone aged 7 to 17 can visit a local dojo to learn how to program a website, create an app, and explore technology in a fun and social environment.
 More than 50,000 kids across 107 countries have been introduced to the STEM field thanks to CoderDojo and its volunteer force of roughly 12,000.

 Girls Who Code

 Girls Who Code was founded by Reshma Saujani with one mission: to close the gender gap in technology.
 The nonprofit organization runs a series of programs aimed at immersing girls of all ages and backgrounds in the world of tech.
-This includes a seven-week Summer Immersion program, a two-week campus program, and free after-school programs for girls in grades 3 through 12.
+This includes a seven-week summer Immersion program, a two-week campus program, and free after-school programs for girls in grades 3 through 12.

 Rails Girls is an international movement started by Linda Liukas and Karri Saarinen that opens up the world of technology to girls and women through free weekend-long events.
-The nonprofit also runs the Rails Girls Summer of Code, a paid global fellowship that offers women and non-binary coders a three-month internship to work on open-source projects.
+The nonprofit also runs the Rails Girls Summer of Code, a paid global fellowship that offers women and nonbinary coders a three-month internship to work on open-source projects.

 Black Girls Code